Volume Annotations & Proof-Reading

 WEBKNOSSOS also supports pure skeleton or pure volume annotations for dedicated tasks/projects or backward compatibility.

-Those can be converted to a hybrid annotation, by clicking the
+Those can be converted to a hybrid annotation, by adding a volume/skeleton layer by clicking the